H43C:

 Timothy Nicolaas Vaessen1, Eugenia Martí Roca1, Gilles Pinay2 and Steffi N Merbt3, (1)CEAB-CSIC, Girona, Spain, (2)OSUR-ECOBIO-CNRS UMR 6553 - Université Rennes 1, Rennes, France, (3)Eawag, Environmental Toxicology, Dübendorf, Switzerland

-Alexandra Contosta, University of New Hampshire, Institute for the Study of Earth, Oceans and Space, Durham, United States, Alden C Adolph, Dartmouth College, Thayer School of Engineering, Hanover, NH, United States, Denise Burchsted, Keene State College, Environmental Studies & Sustainability, Keene, NH, United States, Mark Green, Plymouth State University, Plymouth, NH, United States, William H McDowell, University of New Hampshire Main Campus, Durham, NH, United States and The New Hampshire EPSCoR Ecosystems & Society Sensor Team
+Alexandra Contosta, University of New Hampshire, Earth Systems Research Center, Durham, United States, Alden C Adolph, Dartmouth College, Thayer School of Engineering, Hanover, NH, United States, Denise Burchsted, Keene State College, Environmental Studies & Sustainability, Keene, NH, United States, Mark Green, Plymouth State University, Plymouth, United States, William H McDowell, University of New Hampshire Main Campus, Natural Resources and the Environment, Durham, United States and The New Hampshire EPSCoR Ecosystems & Society Sensor Team

 Joachim Rozemeijer1, Bas Van der Grift1, Hans Peter Broers2, Wilbert Berendrecht3, Leonard Oste1 and Jasper Griffioen4, (1)Deltares, Delft, Netherlands, (2)TNO Geological Survey of the Netherlands, Geomodelling, Utrecht, Netherlands, (3)Berendrecht Consultancy, Harderwijk, Netherlands, (4)TNO Geological Survey of the Netherlands, Utrecht, Netherlands